raul-izquierdo/english/sources/vocabulary/Social relationships/Speaking with Purpose.md

 cumple un papel importante = play an important role `He plays an important role in the project`

+cogerlo con pinzas
+    = take it with a grain of salt `I take everything he says with a grain of salt because he tends to exaggerate`

 ## Promising and Deceiving